 The Funds enjoy a strong level of protection in terms of Trustee liability for the safekeeping of Custody Assets.
 However, the level of protection for Other Assets is significantly lower.
 Accordingly, the greater the proportion of a Fund invested in categories of Other Assets, the greater the risk that any loss of such assets that may occur may not be recoverable.
-While it will be determined on a case-by-case whether a specific investment by the Fund is a Custody Asset or a Other Assets.
+While it will be determined on a case-by-case whether a specific investment by the Fund is a Custody Asset or a Other Asset, generally it should be noted that derivatives traded by a Fund over-the-counter will be Other Assets.
 There may also be other asset types that a Fund invests in from time to time that would be treated similarly.
 Given the framework of Trustee liability under the UCITS Regulations, these Other Assets, from a safekeeping perspective, expose the Fund to a greater degree of risk than Custody Assets, such as publicly traded equities and bonds.